carpentries-incubator/pangenomics/_episodes/08-tda.md

 ## Simplicial homology

 Simplicial homology is a technique used to quantify the topological structure of a simplicial complex.
-This technique is based on the identification of cycles and voids in the complex, which can be quantified by assigning integer values called "homology degrees".
+This technique is based on identifying cycles and voids in the complex, which can be quantified by assigning integer values called "homology degrees".
 Simplicial homology is often used in topological data analysis to find patterns and structures in the data.
 Some definitions that we must keep in mind are the following.

 **Holes:** Holes are empty regions or connected spaces in a simplicial complex.
 Simplicial homology allows for the detection and quantification of the presence of holes in the complex.